Online Course Development Grants

-- Collaborating with assigned instructional design team – Online design, development and production staff time and expertise will be provided to awardees.
-Instructional design staff will work with instructors to achieve course development goals, align with instructional design standards, meet web accessibility standards, and comply with copyright policy. *Note: based upon experience, 50-100 hours is the average length of time instructors spend to develop an online course that meets web-based instructional standards.
-Additional time will be required to participate in relevant training as needed (see below).
+- Collaborating with assigned instructional design team – Online design, development and production staff time and expertise is provided, in-kind, to awardees in addition to the total award amount.
+Instructional design staff work with instructors to achieve course development goals, align with instructional design standards, meet web accessibility standards, and comply with copyright policy. *Note: based upon experience, 50-100 hours is the average amount of time instructors spend to develop an online course that meets web-based instructional standards.
+Additional time will be required to participate in relevant training, as needed (see below).

-- Participating in online course design and facilitation sessions – Awardees who have not previously participated in: TeachOnline@UW, Blend@UW or the Madison Teaching and Learning Excellence (MTLE) program, will have the opportunity to participate in online design and facilitation sessions (no more than 20 hours over the course of a calendar year).
+- Participating in online course design and facilitation sessions – Awardees who have not previously participated in: TeachOnline@UW, Blend@UW or the Madison Teaching and Learning Excellence (MTLE) program, are given the opportunity to participate in online design and facilitation sessions (no more than 20 hours over the course of a calendar year).

 Submit a Proposal

-- Friday, Oct.
-13 – Pre-proposals sent to respective associate deans for review
+- Monday, October 28 – Proposals due (and subsequently sent to respective associate deans for review and ranking)

 - Week of November 11 – Applicants of select proposals invited to advance and meet with assigned instructional and/or curricular designers